jobyh/tool_jasmine/README.md

 The tool will include as many specs as are found under `amd/spec` but make sure they all call `specDone()` otherwise Jasmine won't boot.
 You will need to re-initialize when adding new spec files.

 ## Tidying up
 We don't want to include `spec_runner.php` files in our production codebase once we've finished testing.
-You may choose to add `*/amd/spec_runner.php` to your `.gitignore` so that runners aren't accidentally staged / committed.
+You may choose to add `*/amd/spec_runner.php` to your `.git/info/excludes` or `.gitignore` file so that runners aren't accidentally staged / committed.

 To remove all Jasmine spec runner files: